 Racism.
 Xenophobia.
 Prejudice.
 Discrimination.
 It seems every word written against these forms of hatred will be ignored nonetheless.
 People feel targeted, shamed, belittled when hate is addressed.
 After all, hate is an emotion we all feel.
 Whenever these topics are brought up, whether privately or publicly, reality tends to shift a bit towards the severe,…Read more Civilization and Its Ironies

 I am not your negation, But you desire mine.
 My presence offends you in ways I cannot fathom, though I certainly feel your anger, rejection and disgust.
 I can do nothing to appease you, To calm your fears.
 Even when I apologize, You continue to yell at me, berate me, call me names.
 Honestly, I…Read more I Am Not Your Negation

 In my last post, Strange New Worlds, I wrote about the vastness of space and how “no man-made wall has ever proven so completely and perfectly impenetrable as insurmountable distance.
 Nothing has proven our absolute ineptitude quite like the unconquerable vastness of time and space.”
 I tried to capture that strange sense of not knowing—that…Read more Open Ended

 “What are you?”
 I get asked this question all the time, wherever I go.
 “What are you?”
-I grew so tired of hearing it that I once answered on a whim: “Guess.”
-The man who had asked me proceeded to list off all the Asian nationalities he knew of: “Chinese, Japanese, Thai, Indonesian, Indian, Mongolian…”…Read more The Mirror of Hate
+I got so tired hearing it that I once answered on a whim: “Guess!”
+The man who had asked me proceeded to list off all the Asian nationalities he knew: “Chinese, Japanese, Thai, Indonesian, Indian, Mongolian…” It was…Read more The Mirror of Hate